wpengda/wpengda.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*, Our article, **Will the real Linda please stand up...
 To large language models?
 Examining the representativeness heuristic in LLMs**, selected as an **oral spotlight presentation (top 2%)** at [COLM 2024](https://colmweb.org/).

+- *2024.08*, also be a member of [Chili Lab](https://hanjiechen.github.io/group.html) at [Rice University](https://psychology.rice.edu/graduate/industrial-organizational-psychology).

 - *2024.08*, also be a member of [SMART Lab](https://drive.google.com/file/d/1TQMWbNDCBxYwH5aSPrn8_jRQ08pdrn4-/view) at [Rice University](https://psychology.rice.edu/graduate/industrial-organizational-psychology).

 - *2024.08*, Our article, **On putting the horse (raters and criteria) before the cart (variance components in ratings)**, has now been published in [Industrial and Organizational Psychology](https://www.cambridge.org/core/journals/industrial-and-organizational-psychology).